Is being a good enough mother…enough?

 Once I was able to wade through and come to terms with my own insecurities, as opposed to dropping the baby off with a neighbor (and of course a well-stocked diaper bag) and riding off into the sunset, I was finally ready to fully embrace my stay-at-home mom role with a joie de vivre, except I was horrible at it.

 While some moms swoon over their baby’s every first, I honestly can’t remember the first time my kids did anything.
 I hated watching all those lovable furry monsters our babies become so enraptured with and of course wrestled with all these feelings of not finding motherhood to be my true calling (I mean it’s been drummed into us from the time we’re little girls that it is in our very nature to mother kids- and when we do- a long dormant gaping hole will finally be sealed and satisfied).

-Fast forward nine years and while the post-partum depression is far behind me, the guilt of never being a good enough mom
+Fast forward all these years and while the post-partum depression is far behind me, the guilt of never being a good enough mom

 (the self-sacrificing, everything in life is secondary to motherhood type of mom) well it just never seems to subside.

 While both my kids are in school full-time (to all you home-schooling moms out there- I am in awe of just how you manage it) I still struggle with feelings of not being a good enough mother.